LASER EYE SURGERY IN COPENHAGEN -

 Additionally, after the cornea has been reshaped, it may become more difficult to fit contact lenses in the future.

 At Copenhagen Eye Institute, you get access to the world’s newest and most advanced technologies in eye laser surgery, AQUARIUZ from Ziemer.
-It’s not just any laser.
+It is not just any laser.
 It is the eye laser of the future.
-There are only five in the world, and it is the only one of its kind in Denmark.
+There are only five in the world, and the only one of its kind in Denmark.

-The precision of the AQUARIUZ laser is unmatched and makes it possible to perform vision correction treatments with extreme accuracy as well as reduced eye dryness, odor, and noise.
+The precision of the AQUARIUZ laser is unmatched, making it possible to perform vision-correcting treatments with extreme accuracy, as well as reduced dry eye, smell, and noise.
 For you as a patient, this means a gentler treatment, shorter recovery time, and better conditions for stable and sharp vision.
-Your quality of life is our highest priority.
+Your quality of life is what matters most to us.

 You’re in safe hands with experienced eye surgeons, including Javier Caberizo,who use the latest laser technology to ensure the best possible results.
 Tailored to your needs and your eyes.
 When you choose us, you choose the highest level of expertise, safety, and innovation.
 Many of our former patients also praise us for our professionalism and human approach.